hashicorp/terraform-cdk/website/README.md

 ## Code samples

 When adding new configuration code samples, use `CodeTabs` to provide them for all supported languages.
 If you don't intend to support more languages than Typescript you should use the `typescript` tag, if you use it within a `CodeTabs` component you should use `ts` instead.
-This is a convention to help us seperately find these cases in the search.
+This is a convention to help us separately find these cases in the search.
 To translate a code sample across all languages you can use the [jsii-workbench](https://github.com/DanielMSchmidt/jsii-workbench) as a helper.